mcarvin8/sf-decomposer/README.md

   --json  Format output as json.

 DESCRIPTION
-  This command will read all of the original metadata files and separate them into smaller XML files in each package directory.
+  This command will read all of the original metadata files and separate them into smaller files in each package directory.

+  These smaller decomposed files can be XMLs, YAMLs, or JSONs.

   You should run this after retrieving metadata from an org.

 EXAMPLES
   Decompose all flows:

-    $ sf decomposer decompose -m "flow"
+    $ sf decomposer decompose -m "flow" -c "sfdx-project.json" -f "xml" --prepurge --postpurge --debug
 ```

 ## `sf decomposer recompose`

 Reads all of the files created by the decompose command and recreates metadata files suitable for deployments.

+Ensure the `--format` flag of the recompose command matches the file format selected for the `--format` flag in the decompose command.
+File formats for the decomposed files can be XML (default), YAML, or JSON.

+This command will always create XMLs as its output format.

 ```
 USAGE
-  $ sf decomposer recompose -m <value> -c <value> [--postpurge --debug --json]
+  $ sf decomposer recompose -m <value> -c <value> -f <value> [--postpurge --debug --json]

 FLAGS
-  -m, --metadata-type=<value> This flag allows users to specify a metadata type for processing, such as 'flow', 'labels', etc. The provided input should be the metadata's suffix value.
+  -m, --metadata-type=<value> The metadata suffix to process, such as 'flow', 'labels', etc.
-  -c, --sfdx-configuration=<value> [default: 'sfdx-project.json' in the current working directory] The path to your Salesforce DX configuration file, 'sfdx-project.json'.
+  -c, --sfdx-configuration=<value> [default: 'sfdx-project.json'] The path to your Salesforce DX configuration file.
+  -f, --format=<value> [default: 'xml'] The file format for the decomposed files.
   --postpurge  [default: false] If provided, purge the decomposed files after recomposing them.
   --debug [default: false] If provided, log debugging results to a text file (disassemble.log).